-The intent of the professional reading program is to promote the reading and discussion of books throughout the year.
+The intent of the challenge is to promote the reading and discussion of the books throughout the year.
 Discussions are encouraged on the WFLDP Facebook page and anywhere you can find two or more people willing to chat about books and leadership.

 All branches of the United States military have professional reading programs and a key part of those programs is the recommendation that every leader read at least two books a year.
 Many corporations have required readings for their supervisors and managers.
 For several hundred dollars, a fire organization can put together a good library from the titles on this list and implement a reading program on their home unit.
 How many of our young firefighters know what happened at South Canyon?
 How many have read anything that discusses the principles of sound leadership?
 How many have read stories from other disciplines or endeavors that describe leaders in action?

 This is not busy work; this is not drudgery.
 These readings will provoke reflection, discussion, and debate.
 The selected titles have been chosen for their intrinsic excitement as well as their content.
 Many of the books will be hard to put down.
 Let this be your roadmap to an enjoyable and rewarding reading program.

 How to use the Reading Program

 There’s no right or wrong way to read or to use this program.
 It’s a tool available for anyone to use as they see fit.
 Most professional organizations maintain some sort of reading program, and reading followed by reflection is a valuable tool for leadership development.